-Lines 1 through 4 would be required for all levels.
+Lines 1 through 5 would be required for all levels.

-Line 5 would be required for all levels except for the very low rigor level if the stakeholders decided to create a very low POE level in the future.

 Line 6 would only apply for projects with incentives large enough to require the full rigor POE.

 The proposal specifically does not include the statement “I declare, under penalty of perjury under the laws of the State of California, that the foregoing is true and correct” due to stakeholder concerns about customer response to the threat of legal action.